 Banks and building societies merge frequently, so keep a regular check of whether your savings are fully protected.

 The FCA website is the most up to date record of banks, building societies and other financial institutions in the UK.

-By using their search facility to compare the banking registration numbers of the banks you are interested in, you will be able to determine whether they count as joint or separate institutions.
+Search by using the banking registration numbers of the banks you are interested in, to determine whether they count as joint or separate institutions.

 You can check the full name of your bank or building society on their website, as most display their full name, registered address and FCA registration number in their 'Contact us' or 'Legal' section.